The 12 Best Casinos in the U.S. If You Love to Gamble

 Not to mention, the interior and exterior design are inspired by Lake Como—a town in Bellagio, Italy—which will make you feel like you've entered another world.
 Along with gambling, the resort features high-end shopping, fine dining, rotating art displays, an epic pool, and live shows.

-For more travel news and tips, sign up for our daily newsletter!
+For more travel advice sent straight to your inbox, sign up for our daily newsletter.

 Vegas is a gambler's paradise, and we'd be remiss without mentioning at least a couple of options from The Strip.
 Along with Bellagio, ARIA Resort and Casino is considered one of the best in Sin City—particularly if you're into slot machines and enjoy a little glitzy sophistication.